yasp/yasp/doc/instructions.md

 # Instructions
-Instructions in yasp consist of a single file inside the `/src/app/instructions/` directory.
-There is no code in the emulator or assembler dealing with a specific instruction.
+An instruction in yasp consist of a single file inside the `/src/app/instructions/` directory.
+There is no code in the emulator or assembler dealing with specific instructions.
 Although some new instructions might need additional features in the emulator.

 The instructions in the `instructions`-directory are later combined into `/src/app/js/commands.js`.
 This is done by